KevinPayravi/indie-wiki-buddy/README.md

 }
 ```

-`destination_api_path` varies by wiki, but is usually `/` or `/w/`.
+* `origin`: Name of the wiki being redirected.
+* `origin_base_url`: Fully qualified domain name of the wiki being redirected.
+* `origin_content_path`: The URL path for article links.
+On MediaWiki wikis, it can be found at Special:Version.
+Fandom wikis are usually `/wiki/`.
+* `destination`: Name of the wiki being redirected to.
+* `destination_base_url`: Fully qualified domain name of the wiki being redirected to.
+* `destination_api_path`: The URL path for the wiki's API endpoints.
+This is different from `origin_content_path`.
+On MediaWiki wikis, it can be found at Special:Version.
+It is usually `/` or `/w/`.
-Supported `destination_platform`s are `mediawiki` and `doku`.
-If you are contributing an independent wiki that is on another wiki platform, please open an issue so that support for the platform can be added.
+* `destination_platform`: The wiki's software.
+The current supported options are `mediawiki` and `doku`.
+If you are contributing a wiki that is on another wiki platform, please open an issue so that support for the platform can be added.
+* `destination_icon`: The name of the wiki's favicon in the [favicons](favicons) folder.

 Favicons should be uploaded as 16px PNGs inside the [favicons](favicons) folder.